digital-preservation-is-people/digital-preservation-is-people.github.io/_posts/2018-01-03-codes-of-conduct.md

 date: 2018-01-03 01:15:02
 ---

-This site began with the creation of a list of digital preservation and digital preservation related organisations who maintained codes of conduct.
+This project began with the creation of a list of digital preservation and digital preservation related organisations who maintained codes of conduct.
 Or didn't.

 The list can be found here: [Digital Preservation Codes of Conduct](https://github.com/digital-preservation-is-people/digipres-codes-of-conduct)